rel=canonical

 ...

-So, any search engine that comes across apparently duplicate pages could simply check the canonical links and use those as further hinting.
+Johansson's solution requires server-side code to the canonical links and use those as further hinting.
 Great idea, huh?

-A possible solution to my semantic unease would be the use of a <meta /> tag instead.
-They 1) don't imply fetching, 2) don't have an implied data type, and 3) still contain meta information.
+Incidentally, don't have an implied data type, and 3) still contain meta information.

 Self-service commenting is not yet reimplemented after the Wordpress migration, sorry!
 For now, you can respond by email; please indicate whether you're OK with having your response posted publicly (and if so, under what name).